 Place and compact the aggregate base-The ASTM No. 57 base layer is spread and compacted as one 4 in.
 (100 mm) lift.
-Like the subbase aggregate, the initial passes with the roller can be with vibration to consolidate the base material as shown in Figure 21.
-A 13,500 lbf (60 kN) plate compactor (Figure 22) also can be used to compact the No. 57 base layer.
-Surface tolerance of the compacted No. 57 stone shall be $+/- \frac{3}{4}$ in.
+Like the subbase aggregate, the initial passes with the roller can be with vibration to consolidate the No. 57 base material as shown in Figure 20.
+Alternativley, a larger reversilble plate compactor the same as for subbase aggregate compaction, can be used as shown in Figure 21.
+Surface tolerance of the compacted No. 57 stone shall be +/- 3/4 in.
 (19 mm) over a 10 ft.
 (3 m) straightedge.